rimakan/recipes/README.md

 ### Local deployment

-IMPORTANT: first you need to start the Rails app, then the React one
+**IMPORTANT**: first you need to start the Rails app, then the React one

 #### Prerequisites